kamilmazurek/hexagonal-architecture-template/README.md

 ```

 ## REST API

+> **Important:** Operations described below, such as GET, POST, PUT and DELETE, can be performed using Swagger, accessible via http://localhost:8080/swagger-ui/index.html.

 API is described in [api.yaml](src/main/resources/api.yaml) and is very simple (as it is just a template):
 ```yaml